Will Penn State consider you a Pennsylvania resident?

 Generally speaking, a student needs to live in Pennsylvania for non-academic reasons for a year prior to enrollment to be considered a resident for tuition purposes.

 Note: An applicant’s residency is often set automatically based on the location of a student’s high school.
-If this no longer reflects your state of residency, you will need to submit a residency appeal.
+If this no longer reflects your state of residency, you will need to submit a residency review request.

-For residency appeals prior to enrollment, please send the following documentation to the Undergraduate Admissions Office by mail or fax.
-Be sure to include your full name and Penn State ID or MyPennState user ID with your appeal.
-Appeals should include a written explanation, as well as the following items:
+For residency review request prior to enrollment, please send the following documentation to the Undergraduate Admissions Office by email, postal mail or fax.
+Be sure to include your full name and Penn State ID or MyPennState user ID with your residence review request.
+Residency review requests should include a written explanation, as well as the following items: